g0rbe/CEH/09_Social_Engineering.md

 ### Insider Attack

 Social Engineering is not all about a third person gathering information, it may be an insider with privileges.

+## Impersonation on Social Network Sites

+### Social Engineering Through Impersonation on Social Network Sites

+Attacker gathers personal information of a target from different sources mostly from social network sites such as full name, date of birth, email address, residental address, etc.
+After gathering the information, the attacker create an account that is exactly the same.
+Then introduced to friends, group joined by the target to get updates or convince the target's friends to reveal information.

+#### Risks of Social Network in a Corporate Networks

+Social network sites is not secured enough as a corporate network secures the authentication.
+The major risk of social network is its vulnerability in the authentication.
+The employee while communicating on social network may not take care of sensitive information.

+## Identity Theft

+- Stealing the identification information of someone
+- Popularly used for frauds
+- Prove the fake identity to take advantage of it

+### Process

+- Gathering information: full name, address, contacts, accounts, birth information, bill from social networks, dumpster diving, etc...
+- Fake identity proof: get fake IDs (driving licence, ID card, etc...)
+- Fraud: spend money, unathorized access, use ID for frauds, etc...

+# Countermeasures

+- Security of sensitive informations
+- Physical security
+- Rotational duties
+- Monitoring
+- Controlled access
+- Least privileges
+- Strong policies
+- Training
+- Bio-metric authentication
+- Audit
+- Awareness

+**Tool**:

+- social engineering toolkit (linux)